-2.0 Key responsibilities of the Nurse Educator:
+2.0 Key responsibilities of the Nurse Educator

-The Nurse Educator is responsible for actively providing clinical/laboratory/simulation learning experiences and collaborating with Faculty members to meet the course objective/outcomes by:

-- a) planning, implementing and evaluating learning experiences for nursing students in the classroom; - b) planning, implementing and evaluating learning experiences in clinical practice settings, laboratories, and simulation laboratories in collaboration with the course instructor; - c) implementing strategies to ensure the best possible use of clinical practice experiences for nursing students in a wide variety of settings; - d) keeping posted office hours of at least one (1) office hour per three (3) hours of assigned contact hours to a maximum of five (5) hours per week, between the hours of 8:15 a.m. to 5:15 p.m., Monday through Friday spread over at least two (2) days except during those weeks when the Nurse Educator is assigned to Direct Clinical contact; - e) engaging in service (e.g. University, interagency, and professional service committees);
+- 2.1 The Nurse Educator is responsible for actively providing clinical / laboratory / simulation learning experiences and collaborating with Faculty members to meet the course objective / outcomes by: - a) planning, implementing, and evaluating learning experiences for nursing students in the classroom; - b) planning, implementing, and evaluating learning experiences in clinical practice settings, laboratories, and simulation laboratories in collaboration with the course instructor, other health care professionals, and clients / patients, where applicable; - c) having primary responsibility for classroom instruction in clinically intensive courses if assigned; - d) implementing strategies to ensure the best possible use of clinical practice experiences for nursing students in a wide variety of settings; - e) meeting with students for office hours on an as needed basis upon request; - f) keeping a minimum of three (3) posted office hours each week except during those weeks when the Nurse Educator is assigned to at least three (3) days of Direct Clinical contact; - g) engaging in service (e.g. University, interagency, and professional service committees); and - h) providing program support which comprises: - i. attendance at School of Nursing meetings as appropriate; and

-- f) providing program support which comprises: - attendance at School of Nursing meetings as appropriate; - membership on School of Nursing Committees as appropriate; - 3.0 Additional Responsibilities of the Nurse Educator may include: - a) primary responsibility for classroom instruction in clinically intensive courses if assigned; - b) collaborating with other health care providers/professionals, as well as potential and actual clients/patients. - 3.1 In the case where a Nurse Educator is assigned to plan and implement a clinical course it will be the Educator's responsibility: - a) to provide course development and support in consultation with Nurse Educators; - b) to consult and provide orientation for the Nurse Educators assigned to Clinical Placements Coordinator to determine the clinical practice needs. - 4.0 Nurse Educators may be assigned the role as Semester Lead.

-Key Responsibilities of Semester Leads may include:

-- a) Scheduling and facilitating meetings with those teaching courses/lab/clinical in the assigned semesters.
-Semester meetings occur each month during the regular academic year, with the first one scheduled prior to the start of classes. - b) Reporting to the Curriculum Committee and/or SON meetings each term for decision making/recommendations as needed.

-5.0 Key responsibilities of the Clinical Placements Educator include:

-- a) Reporting to the Director of the School of Nursing; - b) Developing partnerships with local, regional, provincial and national partners; - c) Liaising with Associate Director; - d) Overseeing clinical placements; - e) Addressing clinical issues (e.g., cancelled placements, obtaining new placements); - f) Collaborating and liaising with Nova Scotia Health Authority (NSHA) to ensure adequate clinical placements; - g) Addressing student conduct in clinical and report to Associate Director; - h) Serving on School of Nursing and Agency committees; - i) Attending School of Nursing meetings as required; - j) Serving on Curriculum Committee.
+- ii. membership on School of Nursing Committees as appropriate. - 3.0 In the case where a Nurse Educator is assigned to coordinate, plan, and implement a clinical course it will be the Educator's responsibility: - a) to provide course development and support in consultation with Nurse Educators; - b) to consult and provide orientation for the Nurse Educators assigned to the course; and - c) where applicable, coordinate clinical practice needs with the Clinical Placements Coordinator. - 4.0 Nurse Educators may be assigned the role as Semester Lead.
+Key Responsibilities of Semester Leads may include: - a) scheduling and facilitating meetings with those teaching courses/lab/clinical in the assigned semesters.
+Semester meetings occur each month during the regular Academic Year, with the first one scheduled prior to the start of classes; and - b) reporting to the Curriculum Committee and/or SON meetings each term for decision making/recommendations as needed. - 5.0 Nurse Educators may also be assigned the role of Clinical Placements Educator.
+Key responsibilities of the Clinical Placements Educator include: - a) reporting to the Director of the School of Nursing and liaising with the Associate Director; - b) developing partnerships with local, regional, provincial and national partners; - c) overseeing clinical placements, including addressing clinical issues (e.g. cancelled placements, obtaining new placements); - d) collaborating and liaising with Nova Scotia Health Authority (NSHA) to ensure adequate clinical placements; - e) addressing student conduct in clinical placements and reporting such issues to the Associate Director; - f) serving on School of Nursing and Agency committees; - g) attending School of Nursing meetings as required; and - h) serving on the Curriculum Committee.

-ARTICLE 5.1 OUALIFICATIONS AND PROFESSIONAL REQUIREMENTS
+ARTICLE 5.2 QUALIFICATIONS AND PROFESSIONAL REQUIREMENTS